-We sponsor two programs here at CELTS to help address hunger in our community:
+We sponsor three programs here at CELTS to help address hunger in our community:

 What Causes Hunger?